Baldwin IV of Jerusalem: Planned offensive

 To carry out his attacks on Egypt, Baldwin needed naval support.
-He thus sent the nobleman Raynald of Châtillon to lead an embassy to Emperor Manuel I Komnenos, Raynald's stepson-in-law, in Constantinople in the winter of 1176–77.
+The nobleman Raynald of Châtillon led an embassy to his stepson-in-law, Emperor Manuel I Komnenos, in Constantinople on Baldwin's behalf in the winter of 1176–77.
 Manuel agreed to take part in the invasion in return for the establishment of Byzantine protectorate over the kingdom and restoration of the Orthodox patriarch, Leontius II, in Jerusalem.
 Raynald's mission was successful, and Baldwin consented to his marriage with the lady of Transjordan, Stephanie of Milly.

 In April 1177, William of Monferrat fell sick in Ascalon.
 Baldwin visited him and became gravely ill too.
-William died two months later in June, leaving Sibylla pregnant and Baldwin incapacitated without a deputy ahead of a major war offensive; the king entrusted the government and military command to Raynald, snubbing the count of Tripoli.
+William died two months later in June, leaving Sibylla pregnant and Baldwin incapacitated without a deputy ahead of a major war offensive.
+Baldwin then entrusted the government and military command to Raynald, snubbing the count of Tripoli.
 Baldwin's first cousin Count Philip I of Flanders arrived in the East in September.
 He brought to Baldwin financial aid from another cousin, King Henry II of England; Henry was willing to aid him because he and Baldwin both belonged to the Angevin family.
-Still in sickbed in Ascalon, the king had himself taken back to Jerusalem in a litter and convened a general council, on the advice of which he offered regency to Philip.
+Still in sickbed in Ascalon, Baldwin had himself taken back to Jerusalem in a litter and convened a general council, on the advice of which he offered regency to Philip.
 Philip declined, and Raynald retained his post.

 The Byzantines sent a war fleet in preparation of the invasion of Egypt, but to Baldwin's regret, they withdrew because of the uncooperativeness of Philip of Flanders, Bohemond of Antioch, Raymond of Tripoli, and the grand master of the Knights Hospitaller, Roger de Moulins.
 Saladin's power remained unchecked, and the Byzantine alliance collapsed.
 Despite the hostility of the Latin patriarch, Amalric of Nesle, Baldwin continued to court the Greek patriarch, Leontius, in hopes that the Byzantines would remain committed to his kingdom.

 Initial conflicts with Saladin

 Philip left the Kingdom of Jerusalem with his troops in late October 1177 to help Raymond of Tripoli attack the Muslim-held city of Hama.
 With the Frankish army in northern Syria, Saladin seized the opportunity to invade Baldwin's kingdom on 18 November.
-Though still recovering from malaria, Baldwin and Raynald of Châtillon rode to meet the sultan, while the Knights Templar hurried to defend Gaza.
-The king took his humble host to Ascalon, where in desperation he issued an arrière-ban, summoning all able-bodied men to join the host.
-He was joined by Raynald, Balian of Ibelin, Baldwin of Ibelin, Reynald of Sidon, and Joscelin of Courtenay.
+Though still recovering from malaria, Baldwin and Raynald of Châtillon rode to meet Saladin, while the Knights Templar hurried to defend Gaza.
+Baldwin took his humble host to Ascalon, where in desperation he issued an arrière-ban, summoning all able-bodied men to join the host.
+He was joined by his uncle Joscelin, his stepfather Reynald of Sidon, Raynald of Châtillon, and Balian and Baldwin of Ibelin.